AttackOnJasper/University-notes/notes/aws/aws.md

 * Leverage different storage options

 ## Security & Compliance
-* Amazon Macie
-	* A fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS.
 * Resource Groups
 	* Organize your AWS resources
 		* e.g. Can manage a large number of S3 buckets and automate tasks on these buckets at one time